Install

 3. Import the Font

-In your application’s entry file, page, or site component, import the font package using the package name.
-For example, to import Open Sans into index.jsx, add the following code:
+In your application’s entry file, page, or site component, import the font package.
+The import method determines which font files are included.

 ⬤⬤